-Below are mostly important assumptions for the purposes of estimating the cash flows used in determining the value in use:
+The most important assumptions for the purposes of estimating the cash flows used in determining the value in use are:

-- WACC
+- > WACC:

-- g-rate
+- > g-rate;

-- ROS
+- > ROS;

-- trend in Defence budgets.
+- > trend in Defence budgets.

 In estimating these basic assumptions, the management made reference, in the case of external variables, to internal information processed on the basis of external surveys, as well as on its knowledge of the markets and of the specific contractual situations.